khoitran2603/Personal-DA-PBI-Transactions/README.md

 # Introduction

 ### About the Project
-This project analyses my own bank transactions from **January to August 2025**, turning raw personal finance data into clear, actionable insights.
+This project analyses my personal bank transactions from January to August 2025 to evaluate whether I am living below my means — that is, whether my monthly spending consistently stays within my income.

-It aims to understand how real-world behaviours — like fixed commitments, family events, and convenience-driven habits — shape monthly spending patterns.
+### The Question
+“If I earn around $4,000 per month, do I live below my means — or do my expenses exceed what I make?”

+This report answers that by looking at monthly cash flow — how much money came in, how much went out, and whether I ended each month in surplus or deficit.

+Rather than aiming for investment or savings targets, the focus here is cash behaviour realism — how money actually flows through daily life, influenced by events, convenience, and commitments.

 ### Project Challenge
 Personal finance data is often **unstructured, inconsistent, and event-driven**, making meaningful analysis difficult.